ikaplan20/slackbot/README.md

 ## Features
-Create channel specific welcome messages via slack command (or a general message if one does not exist)
+Create channel specific welcome messages via slack command (or a general message if one does not exist) if functionality cannot be duplicated on the getting started dashboard section of the workspace customization tab.
 - stored in a WelcomeMessages class (1 per channel_id)
 - created by a create-welcome-message command (only available to admin)
 - override Welcome messages with commands referencing the same channel (class properties?)